mahnoorsheikh16/FDS-Project-CMSE830-Credit-Card-Default-Prediction/README.md

 ![marriage_pairplot](https://github.com/user-attachments/assets/135b64d0-79df-4281-b837-b524380fd722)

 No significant correlation is found between between the variables and missing data so I classify it as MCAR missingness of general pattern (most complex to handle).
-Since missing data is an insignificant percentage of the overall data, we could safely drop columns.
-However, I have also employed KNN imputation to not lose any significant information.
-The reason for choosing KNN is that other techniques like MICE might be overkill here since it’s best suited for scenarios with intricate relationships and more extensive missing data patterns, and since categorical features have missing data, they cannot be imputed using numerical methods.
+Since missing data is an insignificant percentage of the overall data, we can safely drop columns.
+However, I also employ KNN imputation to not lose any significant information.
+The reason for choosing KNN is that other techniques like MICE might be overkill here since it’s best suited for scenarios with intricate relationships and more extensive missing data patterns.
+Also, since categorical features have missing data, they cannot be imputed using numerical methods.
+KNN imputation is tested with various n_neighbors and is set to 15 neighbours for maximum accuracy.

-To verify changes to the distribution of data, I visualize using count plots.
+To verify changes to the distribution of data post-handling of missing values, I visualize using count plots.

 ![data_drop](https://github.com/user-attachments/assets/e5961f23-1115-4619-8b81-f4dc40848249)
 ![data_imputation](https://github.com/user-attachments/assets/eb80082f-a82f-43c1-b66c-6061ebbd2917)

 The distributions remain identical after both methods so no significant loss is recorded.
-I decide to move forward with imputed data so there are more values to work with and fix integer data types for features.
+I move forward with imputed data so there are more values to work with and fix integer data types for features.

-Scaling
+Since Label Encoder has introduced bias in the model (higher labels will be given more weightage), I use Binary Encoding on 'MARRIAGE', 'SEX', 'Default' and 'EDUCATION' variables.
+Binary Encoding can be more efficient than One-Hot Encoding since it generates fewer features and our data is already of a high dimension with variables having many categories.
+I then drop repetitive columns from the dataset to make it cleaner.

+To identify outliers in the dataset, I employ the Z-Score method and set the threshold to 'z > 3'.
+7476 rows are classified as outliers and since this makes up 25% of the dataset, I do not remove them.
+Further, I scale LIMIT_BAL, BILL_AMT1-6, PAY_AMT1-6 variables due to their large ranges.
+Robust Scaler, which uses median and IQR as benchmarks, is employed as it is robust to outliers.
+Scatterplots are used for LIMIT_BAL, BILL_AMT and PAY_AMT variables to visualize changes in their distributions after scaling.
+#### LIMIT_BAL vs BILL_AMT1
 ![scaleddata_billamt](https://github.com/user-attachments/assets/d487a29d-bd16-486e-869a-21ba3f6bc805)
+#### LIMIT_BAL vs PAY_AMT6
 ![scaleddata_payamt](https://github.com/user-attachments/assets/d3c7ac1a-fd9b-4c0b-b710-337615bf2856)

+The data is found to follow an identical relationship after scaling.

+Lastly, the credit card default dataset is combined with the macroeconomic and income datasets using default counts.
+This is used to further explore the relationships between variables using exploratory data analysis.

 ## Future Work: